Warranty Defaults

 Cost The cost of the part.

-Represents the list price after a pricing increase percentage has been applied.
+List Price After Increase Represents the list price after a pricing increase percentage has been applied.

 Landed Cost The Landed CostClosed The Landed Cost of a part is the final cost of the part on an order after all applicable Order Creation and Order Update cost code factors have been applied to the Current Cost of the part.
 Cost factors are applied when the part is ordered and receipted into the system based on the order Type (eg. SO: Stock Order, MD: Machine Down, FI: Fill In, etc.) The Landed Cost of a part will, in turn, be factored into the Average Cost of a part (as specified in the Average Cost field of the Parts Profile tab.)
 For details regarding cost code logic, please see the Cost Code Logic topic in the FAQs and Troubleshooting section of the online help.
 For details regarding the Average Cost of a part, please see the Average Cost definition in the Glossary section of the online help. of the part.

-Click on the Need to create a new warranty default?
+Click the Need to create a new warranty default?
 Click here to add link to add a new warranty default code.